-SUSS Service-Learning Sectors: Children & Youth
+SUSS Service-Learning & Community Engagement Sectors: Children & Youth

 According to the Children and Young Person Act 2001, a “child” is a person below the age of 14 and a “young person” means a person who is 14 years of age or above but below the age of 16 years.
 The United Nations define youth as persons between the ages of 15 and 24 years.
 In October 1995, Singapore became signatory to the United Nations Convention on the Rights of the Child (UNCRC), pledging its commitment to help children when they are in an environment of abuse and neglect.
 The UNCRC defines a “child” as someone below the age of 18.

 While there are laws, policies, and services to protect children and youth from harm and exploitation, it is important to bear in mind that a person is part of a larger ecosystem consisting of family, peers, school, neighbourhood, community, and nation.
 What happens within the ecosystem will influence and impact the growth and development of a young person.

 Being vulnerable is typically understood as being in a defenseless position, liable to being hurt physically or emotionally.
 However, it can also be defined as “exposure to uninsured risk leading to socially unacceptable levels of well-being”.1 Hence, a young person who is exposed to unmitigated risks that affects his or her well-being in the context found unacceptable by the community can be considered to be vulnerable.

 The 3 key aspects2 of dependency for a young person are:

 - Material – food, shelter, financial, health care and education;

 - Emotional – love, care, support, and space for healthy emotional development; and

 - Social – peer group, role models, and guidance for healthy social-emotional development.